-How to clean your insolesUpdated 5 months ago
+How to clean your insolesUpdated a year ago

 This is designed to give you general instructions on how to clean your insoles.
 Some products and materials may not be suitable for use with these instructions.
 Please refer to the manufacturer's instructions if you have any questions.

 - Two washcloths.

 - A soft-bristle brush, if necessary (for tough stains).

 - Mix a small amount of soap with water.
 You don't want the solution to be overly soapy or sudsy, so just use enough soap to clean effectively without leaving too much soap residue.

 - Dip the washcloth in your soap-and-water solution.
 Wring the washcloth out almost completely.
 You want the cloth to be damp, not wet.